Stencyl/stencylpedia/block-reference/drawing/drawing.md

 ![draw-poly-block](http://static.stencyl.com/pedia2/block-images/9%20-%20Drawing/0%20-%20Drawing/drawfill-poly.png)

-Draws an outline of a polygon at the specified position, using the current stroke color and thickness.
+Draws an outline of (or fills) a polygon at the specified position, using the current stroke color and thickness.
 Use `add point to polygon` to add points to the polygon.

 ```
 g.beginDrawPolygon();